The singular Hitchin fibration, cameral data, and representation theory: Abelianisation and the cameral group

 \begin{proposition} The homomorphism $\kappa_S$ constructed in the proof of Proposition \ref{CameralHomprp} is independent of the choice of parabolic subgroup $P$. \end{proposition}

-{\bf Proof.} Again, it suffices to observe that the homomorphism is uniquely defined over the dense open subset $S^{ss} \subseteq S$.
-But this follows from $G$-equivariance and the description of $\kappa_S$ over $\mathfrak{z}^{rs}$ as the pushforward of the map (\ref{CameralHom4eqn}), since this does not depend on $P$. \epf
+\begin{proof} Again, it suffices to observe that the homomorphism is uniquely defined over the dense open subset $S^{ss} \subseteq S$.
+But this follows from $G$-equivariance and the description of $\kappa_S$ over $\mathfrak{z}^{rs}$ as the pushforward of the map (\ref{CameralHom4eqn}), since this does not depend on $P$. \end{proof}

 \begin{remark} We call $\kappa_S$ the \emph{cameral homomorphism} for $S$ (with respect to $L$).
 If $\phi:G \rightarrow G'$ is an isomorphism of groups, then the isomorphism identifies the cameral homomorphism $\kappa_S$ for $S$ with respect to a Levi subgroup $L \leq G$ with the cameral homomorphism $\kappa_S'$ for $\phi(S)$ with respect to the Levi subgroup $\phi(L) \leq G'$.
-In particular, if $L$ and $L'$ are conjugate Levi subgroups in $G$, the cameral homomorphisms for $S$ with respect to $L$ and $L'$ are canonically identified by the isomorphism of Proposition \ref{PseudoCameralLIndprp}. \end{remark}
+In particular, if $L$ and $L'$ are conjugate Levi subgroups in $G$, the cameral homomorphisms for $S$ with respect to $L$ and $L'$ are canonically identified. \end{remark}

 We now restrict to a particular class of examples of sheets for which we prove that the cameral homomorphism is smooth.

 \begin{definition} We say that a Dixmier sheet $S$ associated to a Levi subgroup $L$ is of \emph{classical reduction type (CRT)} if, for any Levi subgroup $M$ of $G$ containing $L$ minimally (i.e. there is no Levi subgroup $M'$ of $G$ with $L \subsetneq M' \subsetneq M$), $M$ is a classical group. \end{definition}